COVID 19 Business Resources

 LUCKY PRINTS: Lucky Prints is working to provide businesses that need help fundraising a novel way to do so with reduced production rates for businesses to increase the impact of sales.
 Click here to view what Half Acre is currently running and email contact@luckyprints for details.

 PAUL DAVIS RESTORATION OF NORTH CHICAGO: Paul Davis Restoration of North Chicago is available 24/7, but we are more than just our cleaning restoration services.
-Our cleaning services are more important now than ever.
-Our team is trained and certified to help your business resume After Corona.
+Our team is trained and certified to help your business resume after Coronavirus.
 We use EPA certified disinfectants and industry leading methods to remove potential harmful bacteria, pathogens, viruses and disease causing organisms.
 We want YOU to be ready for when business resumes, so having your property or commercial space properly treated at this time will ensure you are ready to go!
-Having your space treated now, while you are closed, will put you ahead of all other businesses.
-Let us take care of your worries and concerns, we are here to serve YOU!
 773-8883-8000.

 RIPSON GROUP: During these changing times, the Ripson Group team stands ready to help businesses as the need for clear, concise and compelling messaging on COVID-19 outbreak evolves.
 We offer: Public Relations - Crisis Communications - Issues Management - Digital Marketing - Video Production - Creative Design - Media Buying.
 We are offering a free one-hour consultation to any business in need through the middle of June 2020.
 Contact email@example.com.